FailAcademy/learning/web-dev-foundation/_lessons/week-03/01b-wireframes.md

 ## Learning Objectives

-- Use a wireframing tool to construct the a website layout.
+- Use a wireframing tool to construct a website layout.
 - Learn about different layout considerations for smartphones, tablets and desktop.
 - Explore wireframing tools such Balsamiq, Mockingbird, and wireframe.cc.